jingweimo/academic-kickstart/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   # title = "Infield Sorting Demo"
-  content = "Infield Sorting Demo" align = "right"  # Choose `center`, `left`, or `right`.
+  content = "2019 Infield Sorting Demo in Grand Rapids, MI" align = "right"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).